nay-kang/snote-client/note.md

 I want show a global loading bar on top of screen when there has http request.but after google search and some ask GPT.there is no perfect answer.
 And I can not understand widgets and navigator.which means I write the loading bar in a parent widget.but when I navigator out,then the loading bar will not work. at last using Overlay to figure it out.

+2025-04-08
+flutter rich text input has problem with chrome."https://flutter.github.io/samples/web/simplistic_editor/" in this example when put massive text and then select text.the selected area is wrong.this happened on both linux and windows. and linux chrome has input method posistion problem.that the input method widget float far away from the focus position when chrome not align left of the screen.